Gear Config

 View All Details

-By clicking on the View All Details button at the top right of the pane, a dialog will open showing all of the port details for the selected gear item, with further information about each port.
+By clicking on the View All Details button at the bottom of the pane, a dialog will open showing all the port details for the selected gear item, with further information about each port.

 Information shown by default: